Please scroll down to see all course offerings:

 Times: 5:30 p.m. – 7:30 p.m.

 Details: The duration of the course will be a total of 12 hours.
 Classes will be held on the campus of IU Northwest on Wednesday evenings from 5:30 p.m. – 7:30 p.m.
-The course will begin on Wednesday, March 2, 2016 and will meet for a total of six (6) sessions. *Please note that class will not meet on Wednesday, March 16, 2016.
+The course will begin on Wednesday, April 13, 2016 and will meet for a total of six (6) sessions.

 This fun, interactive and engaging class enhances growth and personal enrichment and develops stronger bodies.
 Line Dancing combines exercise and dance and teaches the students to keep their choreography in sync.
 The dances will be demonstrated by the instructor and taught until everyone learns the correct steps.
 Then, as a whole, the class will execute the moves to the music.
 Participants will have fun, socialize, and enjoy one another – all while getting a great workout!